-With messenger RNA being pushed to the market in record time and Alnylam’s historic approval of an RNA interference drug, the field of RNA therapeutics is now moving faster than ever before.
+As messenger RNA vaccines save lives around the world, and RNA interference drugs are greenlit for rare diseases, the field of RNA therapeutics is now moving faster than ever before.

-The brand new technology behind these vaccines consists of providing our cells with the precise instructions they need to produce proteins of the Covid-19 virus, which trains the immune system to recognize and neutralize it.
+The emerging technology behind these vaccines consists of providing our cells with the precise instructions they need to produce proteins of the coronavirus causing COVID-19.
+This then trains the immune system to recognize and neutralize the coronavirus.
 But this is not the only application of RNA technology.

-Another form of RNA, called RNA interference (RNAi), is already in use to treat rare conditions by selectively turning off the expression of certain faulty genes into proteins.
-This month, the RNAi drug Oxlumo — developed by the US biotech Alnylam — was approved by the EMA and US FDA.
-It’s the first-ever treatment for the rare kidney condition primary hyperoxaluria.
+Another form of RNA, called RNA interference (RNAi), is already used to treat rare conditions by selectively turning off the expression of certain faulty genes into proteins.
+In late 2020, for instance, the EU and US greenlit the RNAi drug Oxlumo (lumasiran) — developed by the U.S. biotech Alnylam — as the first-ever treatment for the rare kidney condition primary hyperoxaluria.

 In many ways, the rapid progress of mRNA vaccines demonstrates the RNA space was already poised to take off in a big way before the pandemic.
-According to Nicola Gray, an RNA expert and Professor at the University of Edinburgh, a combination of factors has prepared the RNA therapeutics space to be ready for prime time this year.
+According to Nicola Gray, an RNA expert and professor at the University of Edinburgh, U.K., a combination of factors has prepared the RNA therapeutics space to be ready for prime time.

 “I think what’s moved the space forward is that there’s been a lot of developments in things like stability of RNAs and delivery, that have allowed the transition from what everybody knew we could do in cells, which is really very powerful, to actually going to a whole organism.”